revaldinho/opc/docs/opc3spec.md

 The computer supports 3 addressing modes:

    * immediate/implied - where the operand word holds an 16 immediate data value or is ignored
-   * direct - where a combination of opcode and operand word provides a 16 bit data address
+   * direct - where the operand word provides a 16 bit data address
-   * indirect (pointer) - loads and stores only, where the 16 bit operand is used to get another 16 bit value from memory which is subsequently used as the address to/from which to store/read data.
+   * indirect (pointer) - loads and stores only, where the 16 bit operand is used to get another 16 bit value from memory which is then used as the effective address.

 The OPC has just one flag register: the carry (C) flag.
-Branching instructions dependent on the state of this flag and the state of the accumulator are available.
+There is a branch on carry and also a branch on zero.

 On reset the CPU starts execution at address 0x0000.